 by David Chrisinger

-Editor’s Note: Over the last couple of weeks, a debate has waged among Havok Journal fans about the utility and appropriateness of sharing the experiences of war.
+Editor’s Note: This first appeared in the Havok Journal December 29, 2014 as a debate waged among The Havok Journal’s fans about the utility and appropriateness of sharing the experiences of war.
 On the one hand, some think that veterans not only have the right, but the obligation, to tell their fellow citizens about the wars waged on their behalf.
 On the other hand, some veterans feel that discussing the intimate details of warfare violates both directives and cultural norms of the military.
 Both arguments have merit.
-As part of the continuing discussion on this topic, we are bringing you the “Veteran Voices” series, featuring excerpts from Professor David Chrisinger’s blog “Stronger at the Broken Places” from 2014.
+As part of the continuing discussion on this topic, we are including excerpts from Professor David Chrisinger’s blog “Stronger at the Broken Places,” from 2014.

 Many veterans — and their families — are surprised at how difficult it is to come home from war.
 Many, according to Dr. Charles Hoge, “expect that they’ll just need a little time for things to go back to ‘normal,’ but find that ‘normal’ is elusive and time is relative.”
 Indeed, many returning veterans feel a strange sense of alienation from their friends and family.
 And when they try to bridge this gap by sharing their stories, they are often met with interest and concern at first, followed by a kind of awe that eventually turns to bewilderment.